 There is no shortage of downtown Chicago hotels.
 But the InterContinental Chicago Magnificent Mile offers that rare combination of elegance and friendliness that makes families traveling with kids feel right at home.
-Add in a gorgeous pool that conjures up visions of Esther Williams, large rooms, and a primo location just north of the Chicago River on Michigan Avenue, Chicago’s “Magnificent Mile,” and you have the makings of a comfortable stay in the Second City.
+Add in a gorgeous pool that conjures up visions of Esther Williams, large rooms, and a primo location on Chicago’s “Magnificent Mile,” and you have the makings of a comfortable stay in the Second City.

 InterContinental Chicago Magnificent Mile